Target is cranking up same-day delivery in New York

-BIRMINGHAM, Ala. — Less than a year after spending $550 million to acquire the same-day delivery company Shipt, Target will begin rolling out speedy service for thousands of products by the end of the month in New York.
+BIRMINGHAM, Ala. — Target will begin rolling out speedy service for thousands of products by the end of the month in New York, less than a year after spending $550 million to acquire the same-day delivery company Shipt.

 Target Corp. said Thursday that the same-day delivery of items like groceries and toys will start on July 31 in Hudson Valley and Kingston.
 It will launch in other areas, including Long Island, Manhattan, the Bronx, Brooklyn, Queens and Staten Island, next month.